Emporium (antiquity): Examples

 In the Hellenic and Ptolemaic realm, emporia included the various Greek, Phoenician, Egyptian and other city-states and trading posts in the circum-Mediterranean area.
 Among these commercial hubs were cities like Avaris and Syene in Lower Egypt, Thebes in Upper Egypt, and Opone, Elim, Elat and other Red Sea ports.
 For the Hittites, it encompassed Kanesh and Kadesh.
 For Phoenicia, it included Cádiz, Carthage, Leptis Magna, and Cyrene, among others (although Cyrene had been founded by Greeks).

+Ancient Greek writers described certain locations in ancient India and Taprobana as emporia.